 Insurers are often willing to cover glass repairs, and for good reason.

-Your car insurance company will likely be happy to pick up the tab for repairs just to prevent the break from getting worse, which it will.
-As David Erwin, director of repair services at Safelite AutoGlass, wryly notes, “It’s broken glass.”
+Your car insurance company will likely be happy to pick up the tab for repairs to prevent the break from getting worse, which it will.

 That said, be wary of anyone pitching a cheap repair.
 Anytime work is directly reimbursed by insurance companies, it’s an opportunity for fraud.
 Today, the news is peppered with accounts of fly-by-night operators doing shoddy work and submitting fake–and high-ticket–bills to insurers.

-When the industry pulled 19 cars off the road for its national windshield-replacement competition this year, four of those cars–a whopping 20 percent–had windshields that had been improperly installed previously, says Debra Levy, president of the Auto Glass Replacement Safety Standards Council.
+When the industry pulled 19 cars off the road for its national windshield-replacement competition this year, four of those cars–a whopping 20 percent–had windshields that had been improperly installed previously, says Debra Levy, president of the President/CEO of Key Media & Research.

-“It’s always been kind of a wonderment and a concern that many people will take a lot of time to decide where to get their brakes replaced, but nobody will give a second thought as to where to get their glass replaced,” says Levy.
-“And in reality they’re both important safety features of the car.”
+“It’s always been a wonderment and a concern that many people will take a lot of time to decide where to get their brakes replaced, but nobody will give a second thought as to where to get their glass replaced,” says Levy.”

 A windshield is more than a looking glass